 Other Disney World Annual Pass Options

 Epcot however on this pass doesn’t block out those weekends but you won’t be able to go during the opening weekend of a festival.
-At Hollywood Studios, this pass blocks out the entrance to the park from September 1st all the way to the start of 2020 and this is obviously to alleviate crowds for Galaxy’s Edge.
 So this one really does require some extra research and it’s best for someone who is strictly avoiding crowds and can really play around with their schedule.

 The Theme Park Select Weekday Pass is very similar to the previous one but as the name suggests this one is only valid on weekdays again specific blackout dates will vary from park to park.